-Source: The Conference Board, Help Wanted On-Line, prepared by the Florida Department of Economic Opportunity, Bureau of Labor Market Statistics
+Source: The Conference Board, Help Wanted On-Line, prepared by Workforce Statistics and Economic Research, Florida Department of Economic Opportunity.

-(3) Please provide an analysis of the workforce in the region, including current labor force employment (and unemployment) data, information on labor market trends, and the educational and skill levels of the workforce in the region, including individuals with barriers to employment.
-WIOA §108(b)(1)(C)
+(3) Please provide an analysis of the workforce in the local area, including current labor force employment (and unemployment) data, information on labor market trends, and the educational and skill levels of the workforce in the local area, including individuals with barriers to employment (WIOA §108(b)(1)(C)).